Hamburg Dedicates a New Ideal Church of Scientology for Germany

 A prominent feature of the new Hamburg Ideal Org is a comprehensive Public Information Center, enabling all visitors to answer the pivotal question, “What is Scientology?”
 Occupying the entirety of the ground floor, it contains a gallery of multimedia displays presenting the beliefs and practices of the Scientology religion, as well as the life and legacy of Scientology Founder L. Ron Hubbard.
-The Information Center also provides a complete overview of the many Church-sponsored humanitarian initiatives, including a worldwide human rights initiative; an equally far-ranging drug education and prevention campaign; a global network of literacy and learning centers; and the Scientology Volunteer Minister program, now comprising the largest independent relief force on Earth.
+The Information Center also provides a complete overview of the many Church-sponsored humanitarian initiatives, including a worldwide human rights initiative; an equally far-ranging drug education, prevention and rehabilitation program; a global network of literacy and learning centers; and the Scientology Volunteer Minister program, now comprising the largest independent relief force on Earth.
 The displays offer some 500 informational and documentary films at the touch of a button.
-Open morning to night, the Information Center is open to visitors who may tour at their leisure and return as often as they wish.
+Open morning to night, the Information Center welcomes visitors to tour at their leisure and return as often as they wish.
 In combination with its adjoining café, the Information Center is also configured to accommodate hundreds at a time for weekly Open Houses.

 The Church of Scientology of Hamburg is the newest of dozens of Ideal Orgs opened in the past five years.